moj-analytical-services/rshiny-template/README.md

 See instructions: https://user-guidance.services.alpha.mojanalytics.xyz/rshiny-app.html#use-the-app-template

+If you want a template that works for R4.0.5 with Renv, you want the `R405` branch.

 Once you've copied this template, delete the contents of this README up to this point, and complete the suggested bits below.

 ---